Stadion Lohmühle

-The Lohmühle – officially the Dietmar-Scholze-Stadion an der Lohmühle as of the 2020-21 3.
-Liga season - is a football stadium in Lübeck, Germany.
+The Lohmühle is a football stadium in Lübeck, Germany.
 It is the home ground of VfB Lübeck, located in the Holstentor Nord district, which is itself part of the larger St. Lorenz Nord area of the city.
 After the demolition of the old terracing and construction of the new main stand in 1996, a consequence of the club's promotion to the 2.
 Bundesliga the previous year, the stadium now has a capacity of 17,849 seats, of which about 4,400 are covered.
 For a considerable period prior to the redevelopment of Kiel's 15,034-seater Holstein-Stadion, the Lohmühle was the largest stadium in Schleswig-Holstein, but due to various restrictions (including fire safety and the requirement for TV and media areas) only around 10,800 seats are currently usable.
-Between November 2011 and 2013 it was called PokerStars.de – Stadion an der Lohmühle because of a naming rights sponsorship by PokerStars.de.
+Between November 2011 and 2013 it was called PokerStars.de-Stadion an der Lohmühle because of a naming rights sponsorship by PokerStars.de.

 History

 History before 1995

-The Lohmühle playing field was constructed from 1926 by members of "ATSV-Lübeck" (Workers' Gymnastics and Sports Club of Lübeck), now known as TuS Lübeck 93, and was opened on May 12, 1929.
+The Lohmühle playing field was constructed from 1926 by members of "ATSV-Lübeck" (Workers' Gymnastics and Sports Club of Lübeck), now known as TuS Lübeck 93, and was opened on 12 May 1929.
 The field had a running track and other athletics facilities but no stands or changing rooms.
 After the banning of the ATSV in May 1933 by the Nazis, the facilities became the property of the German state, and the venue was renamed as the "Adolf Hitler Arena".

 Because the Kasernenhof sports field was claimed by the Wehrmacht at the end of 1934, the Lohmühle became the home ground of SV Polizei Lübeck from November 1934 onwards.
 The first 472-seater stand, now known as the Alte Holztribüne (Old Wooden Stand), was built by SV Polizei in 1937 for a sum of 42,000 Reichsmarks, and was followed a year later by a covered standing terrace for around 3000 spectators on the then-back straight of the athletics track.
 The ground's capacity was therefore around 7,000 spectators.

 After 1945 and the defeat of Nazism, there was a long-running legal dispute between the newly founded VfB Lübeck, as successors of SV Polizei Lübeck, and ATSV Lübeck, the builders of the original sports field.
 At first, the stadium was granted to ATSV with a right of use for VfB, but after it was made possible for the ATSV to construct their own ground through pools money and financial help from the city, VfB Lübeck were able to lease the stadium from the city of Lübeck via a hereditary leasehold.
 The club further expanded the terraces, so that by 25 October 1959's city derby against LBV Phönix, in the Oberliga Nord, the ground was able to hold up to 20,000 spectators.